 Common Types of Criminal Offenses: Misdemeanors vs. Felonies

 Misdemeanor crimes are considered to be less severe and can be a minor offense such as theft charges, first-time DUIs, and conduct involving the possession of a small amount of illegal drugs.
 Minor domestic violence and some traffic offenses, such as reckless driving, also are common misdemeanor crimes.
 Generally, these smaller charges result when crimes do not involve serious harm to others and are committed by individuals without significant prior criminal histories.

 Felony offenses include high-profile alcohol and drug-related crimes and incidents that result in bodily harm to others.
 Common felony crimes include drug trafficking, rape, robbery, and murder.
 Having the assistance of a criminal attorney in North Charleston could be essential to reaching a favorable outcome in felony criminal cases.

-Penalties for Criminal Convictions
+What are the Penalties for Criminal Convictions?

 Jail or prison sentences, terms of probation, and payment of fines and court costs are all well-known repercussions of being convicted of a crime.
 However, criminal convictions are also likely to result in collateral consequences that individuals might not expect.
 These consequences can differ widely depending on the type of offense involved.

 For example, DUI convictions typically involve a driver’s license suspension.
 The inability to drive, in turn, can affect an individual’s work life and ability to support their families.
 Furthermore, all felony convictions result in the loss of some civil rights, such as the right to possess firearms under federal law.

 Criminal convictions that involve drugs or alcohol often require individuals to undergo assessments for substance abuse, counseling, and addiction treatments.
 People charged with these offenses are often subject to periodic drug tests by probation officers, which can lead to additional sanctions if they do not comply with the conditions.